franksalomon/franksalomon/README.md

 ### 💼 Experience

-- **Research Assistant**
-  University of Zaragoza
+- **Student Researcher (Academic Projects)** University of the Basque Country
-  *Development of predictive models for time series in research projects.*
+  Developed predictive models for time series as part of academic projects, focusing on ARIMA, SARIMA, and Kalman Filter applications.

 ### 🔍 Looking for Opportunities